Te Pūnaha Hihiko: Vision Mātauranga Capability Fund Assessment Panel

 Iwi: Te Arawa (Ngāti Whakahemo), Ngāti Awa (Ngāti Pukeko)

-Shaun Ogilvie currently works as the Director of Eco Research Associates Ltd, a private environmental research company.
+Shaun Ogilvie is the Director of Eco Research Associates Ltd, a private environmental research company.
 He is also a Māori Business Development Consultant for the Cawthron Institute in Nelson, and does contract work for many other research organisations and private companies.
-Shaun was previously Associate Professor of Wildlife Management at Lincoln University, and Tumuaki of the Kaupapa Māori Unit of Lincoln’s Agriculture and Life Sciences Faculty.
+Shaun is an Adjunct Associate Professor at Lincoln University.
+He was previously Tumuaki of the Kaupapa Māori Unit of Lincoln’s Agriculture and Life Sciences Faculty.
 Before this, he was the Principal Scientist of Māori Research at the National Institute of Water and Atmospheric Research in Christchurch.
 He was also a Scientist at Manaaki Whenua - Landcare Research.
 Shaun has extensive experience of environmental research with Māori communities and his current research interests include the development of sustainable deep-sea fishing methods.
 Shaun has a science background, and knowledge of the New Zealand science system.
 He holds a PhD in Marine Ecology from the University of Canterbury.

 Iwi: Ngāti Pikiao